How to set up your environment and install Fire Opal

 3. Set up accounts with Q-CTRL and IBM Quantum for use with Fire Opal.

-To get started quickly and easily, we recommend Anaconda—a free and open-source distribution of the Python and R programming languages for scientific computing that aims to simplify package management and deployment.
+To get started quickly and easily with Fire Opal and other Python packages, it's recommended to use Anaconda—a free and open-source distribution of the Python and R programming languages for scientific computing that aims to simplify package management and deployment.

 conda create --name your_env_name python=3.9